Ukraine's Poroshenko declares week-long ceasefire, warns rebels

 The plan would offer freedom from prosecution for separatists who put down their arms and had not committed "serious crimes" and require all hostages to be freed.

-It calls for "decentralization" of powers and full Russian-language rights to address the grievances of people in the east.
+It calls for "decentralisation" of powers and full Russian-language rights to address the grievances of people in the east.

 Ukraine says fighters from Russia and supplies of guns and other military equipment have been pouring into the country to support the separatists.